Quarks-IISc/blog/_posts/ramblings_on_epistemology_science_and_cognitive_biases.md

 If all this was obvious to you, or perhaps a formalization of something that was already intuitive, that’s good!
 The next step is using this framework to actually understand
 reality: the scientific method.

-## H2 **Vignette #2**
+## **Vignette #2**

-**Four thousand years ago, in Ancient Greece, ALEX and HELEN are standing on a cliffside, admiring the sparkling blue waters of the Mediterranean.
+Four thousand years ago, in Ancient Greece, ALEX and HELEN are standing on a cliffside, admiring the sparkling blue waters of the Mediterranean.
 Their marriage – sixty years ago to the very day – had surprised the entire community.
 Two philosophers, marrying?
 Those stooges wrapped up in their dusty scrolls and enraptured by hours upon hours of tedious debates?
 Hah!
 No way!
-But their wedding had proceeded without a hitch (well, besides theirs), and their bond had only grown stronger as the days went by, like a tender sapling maturing into a solid oak.**
+But their wedding had proceeded without a hitch (well, besides theirs), and their bond had only grown stronger as the days went by, like a tender sapling maturing into a solid oak.

 **ALEX:** Your beauty invigorates me, dear Helen!
 Like the fresh ocean breeze on a sweet summer day!

 **HELEN:** _[cocks an eyebrow, smiling]_ Are you sure that’s not just the fresh ocean breeze you’re feeling, Alex?

-**ALEX laughs, then picks up a conch shell from the ground.
-He presses it to his ear, listens for a moment, and passes it to Helen.**
+Alex laughs, then picks up a conch shell from the ground.
+He presses it to his ear, listens for a moment, and passes it to Helen.

 **ALEX:** My dear, tell me, why do you think we can hear the sound of the sea in conch shells?